 There are three credit bureaus who keep track of your payment history and loans you’ve had or have.
 They are:

 These bureaus use an equation based on your credit history to come up with a 3 digit number that lenders use to determine your viability to give loans to.
 A poor credit rating will make it harder for you get a credit card or loan.
-If they are willing you provide one the interest rates could be very high over 25% making it very expensive.
+If they are willing, you might just get a higher interest rates on a card or loan.
+This makes debt more expensive.
 If you have a high credit score you’ll be able to get many other loan and credit card varieties, have a higher monthly limit, and have far lower interest rates.
+This will save you money!

 The Model Makes The Number

-As we saw there are three different credit bureaus and there are also different models or equations that are used to determine your three-digit credit score.
-In the United States, the 2 most popular credit scoring models are FICO and Vantagescore.
-There are other models that are used as well which provide a more specialized credit rating.
-Like “CE Credit Scores” which is used by Quicken Loans or “Insurance Credit Scores” which will determine your insurance payment premiums.
+As we saw there are three different credit bureaus, and there are also different models or equations that are used to determine your three-digit credit score.
+In the United States, the 2 most popular credit scoring models are FICO and VantageScore.
+There are other models that provide a more specialized credit rating like “CE Credit Scores” which is used by Quicken Loans or “Insurance Credit Scores” which will determine your insurance payment premiums.
 All of these individual models will have a different algorithm for determining your credit score through their metric.
 So there are some specialized models but the most common ones are FICO and VantageScore.

 Unfortunately, when you apply for a credit card or loan you don’t get to determine what score is used.
-So your best bet is making your credit as strong as possible through on-time payments and avoiding collections.
+This means that your best bet is making your credit as strong as possible through on-time payments and avoiding collections.

 Your FICO Credit Score At A Glance